Advocacy Targets: What you need to know

 We are facing a hurricane season during a pandemic.
 But there are still people with disabilities who are displaced or homeless from Hurricane Florence.
 They are waiting for help.

 Many people with disabilities also face inequities because of poverty and racism.
 These problems intensify during disasters, including the ongoing pandemic.
 We will advocate for their civil rights.
-We will advocate for displaced people to have accessible, affordable homes.
+We will also advocate for displaced people to have accessible, affordable homes.

 Promote the rights of people with disabilities to make decisions about their own lives

 Making decisions about your own life is one of the most important rights.
 Guardianship takes away that right and gives it to another person.
-We want to make sure people are still able to make decisions about their lives, including decisions about health care, even if they need help with some of these decisions.
+So we want to make sure people are still able to make decisions about their lives, including decisions about health care, even if they need help with some of these decisions.

 Make sure voters with disabilities are able to vote